sameer23MCS120/Ai_Task_code/README.md

     G --> H[Streaming Response]
 ```

-- **Preprocessing**: Raw documents are cleaned and chunked for consistency.
+- Preprocessing: Raw documents are cleaned and chunked for consistency.
-- **Embeddings**: Chunks are converted into dense vector representations.
+- Embeddings: Chunks are converted into dense vector representations.
-- **Vector Store**: Embeddings are stored using FAISS or Chroma for fast similarity search.
+- Vector Store: Embeddings are stored using FAISS or Chroma for fast similarity search.
-- **Retriever**: Top-k similar documents are retrieved for any user query.
+- Retriever: Top-k similar documents are retrieved for any user query.
-- **LLM**: Retrieved docs + query are passed to a language model to generate a response.
+- LLM: Retrieved docs + query are passed to a language model to generate a response.
-- **Streaming**: Chatbot responds with streamed, token-by-token replies.
+- Streaming: Chatbot responds with streamed, token-by-token replies.

 ---